 2. How to engage a buyer who is interested

 Success!
-You’ve got a “suspect” to your site.
+You’ve got a “suspect” on your site.
 Now imagine these two scenarios:

 Now what?